Marshall Henderson: Sophomore year

-Henderson transferred from Utah to Texas Tech after his freshman season, and in turn he had to sit out the 2010–2011 season.
-At the end of the 2010–2011 season, Texas Tech fired coach Pat Knight, so Henderson decided to transfer again, this time to South Plains Junior College.
-He never played a single game at Texas Tech.
+Henderson transferred to Texas Tech after his freshman season, and had to sit out the 2010–2011 season.
+At the end of the 2010–2011 season, Texas Tech fired coach Pat Knight, so Henderson transferred again, this time to South Plains Junior College.
+He never played a game at Texas Tech.

 His sophomore season finally started during the 2011–2012 season at South Plains.
 Henderson led South Plains to a 36–0 record, a #1 NJCAA ranking, and a NJCAA national championship.
-Along with having great team success, Henderson was the Western Junior College Athletic Conference MVP, a NJCAA first team All-American, and the NJCAA Player of the Year.
+Along with having great team success, Henderson was the Western Junior College Athletic Conference MVP, a NJCAA first-team All-American, and the NJCAA Player of the Year.

 Junior year

-For his junior season, Henderson transferred from South Plains to the University of Mississippi.
-Henderson started 33 of the Rebels' 36 games, and averaged an SEC-high 20.1 points per game in 31.5 minutes per game.
+For his junior season, Henderson transferred to the University of Mississippi.
+Henderson started 33 of the Rebels' 36 games, averaging an SEC-high 20.1 points per game in 31.5 minutes per game.
 Henderson also averaged 3.1 rebounds and 1.8 assists per game.
 Henderson led Ole Miss to a 27–9 record (12–6 in the SEC), including an SEC conference tournament crown and an automatic bid in the 2013 NCAA Men's Division I Basketball Tournament.
-He also was the SEC Newcomer of the Year, second team All-SEC, and SEC Tournament MVP.
-Ole Miss received a 12 seed in the West Region and upset 5 seed Wisconsin in the first round, behind Henderson's 19 points.
-In the second round, Ole Miss was defeated by 13 seed La Salle 76–74; Henderson turned in a 21-point performance on 8–21 shooting.
+He also was the SEC Newcomer of the Year, second-team All-SEC, and SEC Tournament MVP.
+Ole Miss received a 12 seed in the West Region and upset 5-seed Wisconsin in the first round, behind Henderson's 19 points.
+In the second round, Ole Miss was defeated by 13-seed La Salle 76–74; Henderson turned in a 21-point performance on 8–21 shooting.